hotschedules/gettingstarted/docs/rbc-cli.md

 ##### Return

-A list of apps currently in the cloud.
+A list of apps currently in your namespace or if the -g flag is specified the apps currently in the global store.
 Each app entry will show its meta data.

 #### get-profile